Chelyabinsk State University: Faculties and Institutes

-The Institute for International Education provides Foundation courses for international students to study the Russian language before enrollment in Bachelor's or master's degree programs.

 International cooperation

-Chelyabinsk State University constantly develops international cooperation the history of which started back in 1994, when the University first began acting as a member of TEMPUS program.
-As a result of enhanced communication between the universities and the effective common work in the framework of TEMPUS project CSU lecturers, and management got a clear impression of how the European educational process is organized.

-Today CSU has agreements with foreign partners from Austria, Vietnam, Germany, Iran, Spain, Italy, China, France, Switzerland, etc. and intensively develops research and academic cooperation.
-The University is a platform for international conferences including those indexing the materials by WoS and Scopus.

-International students from more than 20 countries choose Chelyabinsk State University and annually come to study here.

 Faculty of Eurasia and East has more than 20 foreign partner universities, such as Shenyang Normal University, Hebei University of Economics and Business, Liaocheng University, Ehime University, Tashkent State University of Oriental Studies, Shenyang University, L. N. Gumilyov Eurasian National University, and others.

 The academic journal "The Sign.
 Problematic Areas of Media Education" by the Faculty of Journalism of the Chelyabinsk State University has been included in the European Reference Index of the Humanities and the Social Sciences (ERIH PLUS) which is a reference database for the humanities and the social sciences.